 FRDA is caused by gene mutations which result in deficient expression of the mitochondrial protein frataxin (FXN) and subsequent changes in mitochondrial function.
 In particular mitochondrial iron metabolism is affected causing iron accumulation, mitochondrial dysfunction and oxidative damage.
 Frataxin is highly expressed in cardiomyocytes and in dorsal spinal column neurons.
 The maintenance of mitochondrial homeostasis is crucial during the progression of the disease.

 Through the activation of the PPAR gamma/PGC-1 alpha pathway, leriglitazone restores mitochondrial function and energy production.
-This results in increased neuronal survival and decreased neurite degeneration, and improvement of motor function in animal models of the diseases.
+This results in increased neuronal survival and decreased neurite degeneration and improvement of motor function in animal models of the diseases.
 Preclinical data for leriglitazone in FRDA was published in the Neurobiology of Disease Journal.